Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Problem setting, discretization, and verification neighborhoods

 \subsection{Quantities of interest}

 In many applications, one is not primarily interested in the full field $u$, but in a specific output functional (quantity of interest, QoI) $\mathcal J(u)$.
-Our goal is to provide a posteriori verified bounds for $\mathcal J(u)$ once the existence (and local uniqueness) of $u$ has been certified in a neighbourhood of the computed state $\tilde u_h$.
+Our goal is to provide a posteriori-verified bound for $\mathcal J(u)$ once the existence (and local uniqueness) of $u$ has been certified in a neighborhood of the computed state $\tilde u_h$.